advocations/skype/Skype/UCWA/dialInRegion_ref.md

 ### GET

-Returns a representation of the access information for phone users who wish to join an [onlineMeeting (UCWA)](onlineMeeting_ref.md).
+Returns a representation of the access information for phone users who wish to join an [onlineMeeting](onlineMeeting_ref.md).

 #### Request body